lbormann/darts-caller/README.md

 ### Done
 - Prevent from double calling
+- only one webhook with all information (to prevent race condition on receiving app): leg_end, turn, throw_number, throw_value, points_left, variant, user
+- let the user configure caller-volume

 ### In queue
-- only one webhook with all information (to prevent race condition on receiving app): leg_end, turn, throw_number, throw_value, points_left, variant, user
-- Make it more easy to use
-- Care of possible error situations that may appear during long run
 - Support other games modes (currently only X01 support)